-On Saturday August 26th, delegates will have the opportunity to join an excursion that will take in some of the riches of North-East Scotland, including its castles, its natural scenery, its archaeological heritage and last but not least, its whisky.
+On Saturday August 26th, delegates had the opportunity to join an excursion that took in some of the riches of North-East Scotland, including its castles, its natural scenery, its archaeological heritage and last but not least, its whisky.

-Please bring waterproof clothing and suitable footwear for walking over some rough ground.
-The coach will depart at 08.30hrs from King's College (High Street).
-Meet under the arch at King's Quad, beside the Chapel.
-The coach will return around1830hrs to King's College.
+The coach departed 08.30hrs from King's College (High Street) after all met under the arch at King's Quad, beside the Chapel.

 One of the oldest operating distilleries in Scotland – and its most easterly – Glen Garioch (pronounced Geery in the ancient Doric dialect still spoken in these parts) has been making its mighty malt in the quaint and historic market town of Oldmeldrum, near Aberdeen in North East Scotland, ever since 1797.
 Shielded from the world’s prying eyes, deep in the fertile ‘Granary of Aberdeenshire’, and only ever produced in small, precious batches, Glen Garioch is a rare find indeed, but warmly appreciated by those who like a hearty Highland malt, non chill-filtered as nature intended, with a wholesome maltiness, honeyed sweetness and delicious creamy texture to savour.

 Visited by Mary Queen of Scots and William Wallace, the hiding place for the Crown Jewels and film set for Zeffirelli’s ‘Hamlet’, and the more recent 'Frankenstein' movie.
-Dunnottar Castle is somewhere you won’t want to miss!
-This truly dramatic ruined cliff top fortress in a stunning location is quite definitely an unforgettable experience.
+Dunnottar Castle is somewhere you would not wish to miss!
+A truly dramatic ruined cliff top fortress in a stunning location - quite definitely an unforgettable experience.
 Just south of Aberdeen and dating from C14.
 Dunnottar occupies a stunning position surrounded on all sides by high cliffs making it easily defended and one of the strongest castles in the land beside a Pictish fort uncovered during a recent archaeological dig which is believed to be Scotland's oldest.

-Wander round the extensive buildings – from the keep, through the barracks, lodgings, stables and storehouses to the less ruined chapel and dining room – and you’ll realise the importance of this once impregnable castle.
-Discover the darker side to the building when troops were garrisoned here, holding out against Cromwell and the Whigs Vault where many were imprisoned in gruesome conditions.
+Wander round the extensive buildings – from the keep, through the barracks, lodgings, stables and storehouses to the less ruined chapel and dining room – and you will realise the importance of this once impregnable castle.
+Discover the darker side to the building when troops were garrisoned, holding out against Cromwell and the Whigs Vault where many were imprisoned in gruesome conditions.
 Dunnottar Castle Website.

 Aberdeen is at the centre of Scotland's Castles and Whisky country - home to more castles per acre than anywhere else in the UK – close on 300 if you wish to count!
-Delegates to both the Rectors' Forum and the Conference wishing to join the whole-day coach excursion, at an additional cost of £60 per person, booking can be made by sending your details to firstname.lastname@example.org.
+Delegates to both the Rectors' Forum and the Conference booked to join the whole-day coach excursion, at an additional cost of £60 per person, by sending their details to email@example.com.